nxp-mcuxpresso/mcuxsdk-examples/multicore_examples/rpmsg_lite_pingpong_dsp/readme.md

 The secondary core releases the other DSP from the reset.
 Then the inter-core communication is established between Secondary Core and Secondary core

+When using `CONFIG_RPMSG_LITE_PINGPONG_SWITCH_COMM` the example will change the DSP cores communication channels.
+It will use primary core to send messages to Hifi1 core and secondary core will send messages to Hifi4 core.

 Once the RPMsg is initialized and endpoints are created the message exchange starts, incrementing a virtual counter that is part of the message payload.